 During these uncertain times, we desire to provide as much information as possible to our church family and guests.
+If you are looking for archived services and other teaching times please go to our Facebook page, YouTube channel, and our livestream page on the website.
 Please utilize the links on the sidebar of this page to answer any questions you might have.
 As always, please contact us if you need further information.
 Please note: all activities listed on these pages are only available through livestream or recordings.
 We ask that no one outside of essential personnel attend any activities on our campus.

 Below is a letter from our Senior Pastor, Carey Hardy: